 Lisa thought she’d found acorns on a walk with her family, but she had “never seen anything like them.”
 She and her girls gathered a stroller full and brought them home.
 After Lisa turned her “acorns” into a gorgeous metallic wreath, a few sharp-eyed readers at Mabey She Made It identified them as eucalyptus seed pods.
 Whatever they are, they look amazing on Lisa’s front door!

 Alex loves work socks.
 She says, “I don’t know what it is about them that I adore but to me they scream Canadian Winter and endless decor and craft projects.”
-Because of this love, she had several pair that were wearing out in the soles.
+After all that love, she had several pair that were wearing out in the soles.
 At Northstory, she shows us how she upcycled them into the Christmas wreath of her dreams.

 From her crafty corner of Hungary, Lavender Girl is showing us how to make a beautiful Christmas wreath out of toilet paper rolls.
 Believe me, it’s worth using Google Translate to see what’s been coming together at Croissant and Lavender.